 Fantastic Apps: The Secrets of Updating Them

-This blog will be about Version 3 of the sort of Update Tool I have been or many am creating.
-This Update tool will make sure that some verified update files (As an example: AutoDesk) could be installed by a regular user (non-admin)
+This blog will be about version 3 of the sort of update tool I have been creating or many I am creating.
+This Update tool will make sure that some verified update files (As an example: AutoDesk) can be installed by a regular user (non-admin)

 1. Introduction

-Some time ago we received a question if we could give the end-user the possibility to update DDS-CAD on their own.
+Some time ago, we received a question if we could allow the end-user to update DDS-CAD on their own.
 That resulted in Version 1 of the tool and also this blog

 While writing that blog and the attached PowerShell script we realized we could use this for way more apps.
 That idea resulted in Version 2 of the tool and also another blog